broch/broch.github.io/posts/build-your-own-wai-framework.md

   _           -> notFound
 ```

-and the router will give us a handler which we can run for a specific request.
+For a given request, the router will give us a corresponding handler which we can run.
 The type is `Handler ()` since the handler doesn't return anything.
 The `ResponseState` retrieved from the State monad gives us all we need to send the response.

 ### Running the Handler